-We incurred interest expense of \$2.1 million for the three months ended March 31, 2021, which remained consistent with interest expense of \$2.1 million for the three months ended March 31, 2020.
-Interest expense was comprised of the contractual coupon interest expense and the amortization of the debt discount associated with our Athyrium Credit Facility during the three months ended March 31, 2021 and 2020.
-During each of the three months ended March 31, 2021 and 2020, \$75.0 million of indebtedness was outstanding under the Athyrium Credit Facility.
+We incurred interest expense of \$2.1 million for the three months ended June 30, 2021, which remained consistent with interest expense of \$2.1 million for the three months ended June 30, 2020.
+Interest expense was comprised of the contractual coupon interest expense, the amortization of the debt discount and the accretion of the final payment fee associated with our Loan Agreement with Oxford Finance LLC and our Athyrium Credit Facility.
+During the three months ended June 30, 2021, \$75.0 million of indebtedness was outstanding under the Athyrium Credit Facility until we repaid such indebtedness in full on May 4, 2021.
+During the three months ended June 30, 2021, \$80.0 million of indebtedness was outstanding under our Loan Agreement after we drew down the tranche A term loan on May 4, 2021.
+During the three months ended June 30, 2020, \$75.0 million of indebtedness was outstanding under the Athyrium Credit Facility.